Teaching and Learning

-St John Fisher School understands the need for regular feedback supports students to make progress and that this can take many forms.
+St John Fisher School understands the need for regular feedback to support students to make progress and that this can take many forms.
 There is a whole school Feedback Policy (here) which is used by all subjects.
 Feedback can be both verbal and written.
-Written feedback can take many forms from whole class to personalised, individual comments.
+Written feedback can take many forms from whole class to personalized, individual comments.

-Staff will provide written feedback in red pen and students will respond to the teacher feedback in green.
+Staff will provide written feedback in red pen and students will respond to the teacher’s feedback in green.
 When self/peer assessment is used this will either be in purple pen or clearly labelled.